Frequently Asked Questions

 No. In the many years of experience with medical aid in dying in states where it is authorized, there has not been a single substantiated accusation of abuse or coercion.

 Medical aid-in-dying laws make it a felony to coerce someone to request the medication or to forge a request.
-Under existing laws, two physicians must certify that the person’s request is informed and free of undue influence or coercion, and two witnesses who personally know the dying person must attest that the person is making a voluntary, informed decision and without undue influence or coercion.
+Under existing laws, two healthcare providers must certify that the person’s request is informed and free of undue influence or coercion, and two witnesses who personally know the dying person must attest that the person is making a voluntary, informed decision without undue influence or coercion.

 Only the dying person may self¬-administer the medication; administration of the medication by any other person is a felony.